icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Themeselection](https://themeselection.com/) — Selected high quality, modern design, professional and easy-to-use Free Admin Dashboard Template, HTML Themes and UI Kits to create your applications faster!
   * [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get higher rank list in search engines.
+  * [SETools.xyz](https://www.setools.xyz/) — This website provide free tools for developers and everyone.
+We are having tools like base64 encoder, URL Encoder, character counter, SHA256, MD5 Hash.
   * [SmallDev.tools](https://smalldev.tools/) — A free tool for developers that allows you to Encode/Decode various formats, Minify HTML/CSS/Javascript, Beautify, Generate Fake/Testing real like dataset in JSON/CSV & multiple other formats and many more features.
 With a delightful interface.
   * [UseCSV by Layercode](https://layercode.com/usecsv) — Add CSV and Excel import to your web app in minutes.
 Give your users an enjoyable and robust data import experience.
 Get Started for Free without any credit card details, and start integrating UseCSV today.
 You can create unlimited Importers and upload files up to 100Mb.
   * [Buttons Generator](https://markodenic.com/tools/buttons-generator/) — 100+ buttons you can use in your project.
   * [WrapPixel](https://www.wrappixel.com/) — Download High Quality Free and Premium Admin dashboard template created with Angular, React, VueJs, NextJs and NuxtJs!
   * [Utils.fun](https://utils.fun/en) — All offline daily and development tools based on the browser's computing power, including watermark generation, screen recording, encoding and decoding, encryption and decryption and code formatting, are completely free and do not upload any data to the cloud for processing.
+  * [QR Code Robot](https://qr-code-robot.com) — Free QR Code Generator.
+Offers possibilty to generate a QR Code for a webpage, sms, email, wifi auth or free text.
+Plans to offer also a generator for file sharing (pdf, mp3, video) and also a scan tracking of QR code.